kmokos/requirements-safety-assesment/README.md

 java -jar ReqDoSA-1.0.jar

 Inside the Model folders the Star Tracker requirements (model.mydsl) together with the supporting domain-specific ontology (model.xmi) exist.
-While in the Model folder, you can find the final version of the SLIM model used in Compass toolset (https://www.compass-toolset.org/).
+While in the Model folder, you can find the final (edited) version of the SLIM model used in Compass toolset (https://www.compass-toolset.org/).

 More on the approach can be found in https://depend.csd.auth.gr/software/requirements-safety-assessment